bkamapantula/bkamapantula.github.io/_posts/2022-05-21-unesco-heritage-sites.md

 There are sub-optimal solutions for this problem but no perfect solution.

-MLRose [Documentation](https://mlrose.readthedocs.io/en/stable/index.html) offers genetic algorithms that solve for sub-optimal solutions for TSP.
+MLRose [Documentation](https://mlrose.readthedocs.io/en/stable/index.html), a `Python` library, offers genetic algorithms that solve for sub-optimal solutions for TSP.
 It requires pair-wise distances in an array of tuple format and solves for maximization or a minimization problem.

 To determine the pair-wise distances between every two sites, Distance Matrix API [Documentation](https://developers.google.com/maps/documentation/distance-matrix/) is quite handy.
 It could find distances between most pairs except when three sites (Khangchendzonga National Park, Sundarban National Park, Valley of Flowers National Park) were involved.

+Once pair-wise distances are determined, they are passed to the utility function that optimizes for the shortest distance.
+The resultant order of sites are mapped out in the visual.